MSAdministrator/powershell-python-comparison-presentation/powershell-presentation.md

 ## Searching

-Adding `powershell` or `cmdlet` to any google search will result in better results
+Adding `powershell` or `Cmdlet` to any google search will result in better results
-> Microsoft actually went with CmdLet because it was unique and could be searched easily
+> Microsoft actually went with Cmdlet because it was unique and could be searched easily

 ## Resources I use